plederer/dream_solver/README.md

 # Dream solver

-This is a solver plugin for NGSolve (www.ngsolve.org) which can be used to solve the compressible Navier-Stokes equations by means of an Hybrid Discontinuous (HDG) Galerkin method.
+This is a solver plugin for [NGSolve](www.ngsolve.org) which can be used to solve the compressible Navier-Stokes equations by means of an Hybrid Discontinuous (HDG) Galerkin method.
 The main interest lies in computational aeroacoustics.

-Checkout the [doumentation](https://plederer.github.io/dream_solver/) for more information!
+Checkout the [documentation](https://plederer.github.io/dream_solver/) for more information!

 # Funding